 “It sounds quite simple, but it’s hard to be really present and the beauty of his work is that he is very present.
 It’s an uncluttered performance.
 He was very generous and allowed me to steer him a bit, but he has a real pure screen acting instinct.
 In the end I felt we were comfortable with each other quite quickly, there was a good working relationship.”

-Ivenko himself gives a dancer’s insight into what made Nureyev special: “Rudolf had an incredible energy that he translated on to the stage,” Ivenko explains.
+Ivenko himself gives a dancer’s insight into what made Nureyev special: “Rudolf had an incredible energy that he translated onto the stage,” Ivenko explains.
 “He worked really hard at the top of his ability.
 He entered the stage and lived his life onstage.
 Quite often, dancers are like robots, they perform a combination of movements, but he came out and lived it.
 He gave his energy to the audience who could not help applauding him because the energy he emanated was just incredibly powerful.
 Everybody felt it, all his partners, the entire corps-de-ballet that danced next to him.
 They all sensed it was something extraordinary.
 He could do impossible things.
 It was mind-blowing.
-Even now, some young ballet dancers can’t repeat what he could do.
+Even now, some young ballet dancers can’t repeat what they could do.

 “He was inspired by paintings, art, books and people who inspired him to act, to achieve.
 It was all connected in him.
 He listened to his inner voice and what was interesting to him personally.
 He followed this line and stuck to it.
 This is what is interesting about him.”